 Diplomatic ties with Thailand resumed after Cambodian government announces resignation of Thaksin Shinawatra.

 Exiled opposition leader Sam Rainsy is sentenced in absentia to 10 years in jail after being found guilty of manipulating a map to suggest Cambodia is losing land to Vietnam.
+Cambodians regard their ancient temples as a key part of their identity

 2011 – Tensions rise as Cambodia charges two Thai citizens with spying after they were arrested for crossing the disputed border.
 Respective forces exchange fire across the border.
 Hun Sen calls for UN peacekeepers.